-The obligation to provide information means that you must inform the IND about changes to your situation which may affect your residence permit.
+The obligation to provide information means that you must inform the IND of changes in your situation.

-Do you have a recognised sponsor in the Netherlands?
-Report the details of the change to your sponsor.
-Your sponsor will then report the change to the IND.
+Do you have a (recognised) sponsor in the Netherlands?
+Notify your sponsor of the change.
+Your sponsor will notify the IND of the change.

 This applies after you have picked up the residence permit.
 You must report changes that could have consequences for your residence permit.
 For example: